-Connecticut College is one of 600 colleges and universities that participate in the Tuition Exchange (TE) Program.
+Connecticut College is one of over 677 colleges and universities that participate in the Tuition Exchange (TE) Program.
 Under this program, a dependent of an eligible employee at one participating institution may be awarded Tuition Exchange at another.
 Eligibility requirements, award amounts, application procedures, and continuation policies in the program vary by institution.
 The information below applies specifically to Connecticut College.
-(Also, see the Frequently Asked Questions below.)

 Candidates for admission who have applied for Tuition Exchange are notified of the TE decision with their admission decisions.
 An accepted, enrolling Tuition Exchange student receives a potentially renewable Tuition Exchange benefit (maximum eight semesters) as long as the student maintains a strong record of academic achievement (minimum 3.0 cumulative GPA) and continues positive contributions to the Connecticut College community.
 Students accepted for Tuition Exchange who defer matriculation must reapply for Tuition Exchange, which is not deferrable.
 Students receiving Tuition Exchange may participate in any of the numerous study-away/abroad programs during their tenure at Connecticut College.

-Tuition exchange application deadlines are the same as those for admission: November 15th for Early Decision I; January 1st for Early Decision II and Regular Decision; April 1st for Fall Transfer.
-Tuition Exchange is not available for January enrollment or transfer admission.
+Tuition Exchange application deadlines are the same as those for admission: November 15th for Early Decision I; January 15th for Early Decision II and Regular Decision; April 1st for Fall Transfer.
 Applicants should contact the Tuition Exchange Officer at the exporting institution to determine any deadlines applicable to that end of the process.

-Tuition Exchange applicants may also be eligible for need-based financial aid and must file required forms with the Financial Aid office by the appropriate deadlines: November 15th for Early Decision I; February 1st for Early Decision II; February 1st for Regular Decision; April 1st for Fall Transfer.
-For financial aid purposes, Tuition Exchange is considered as an outside resource and, as such, does not reduce the "expected family contribution."
-For more information, financial aid applicants should contact the Financial Aid Office directly at 860-439-2058 or firstname.lastname@example.org.
+Tuition Exchange applicants may also be eligible for need-based financial aid and must file required forms with the Financial Aid Office by the appropriate deadlines: November 15th for Early Decision I; January 15th for Early Decision II; February 1st for Regular Decision; April 1st for Fall Transfer.
+For financial aid purposes, Tuition Exchange is considered as an outside resource and, as such, does not reduce the “expected family contribution.”
+For more information, financial aid applicants should contact the Financial Aid Office directly at 860-439-2058 or email@example.com.

-For further general information, please contact the Tuition Exchange parent organization at 301-941-1827 or email@example.com.
-For specific information regarding Connecticut College's Tuition Exchange program, please contact the program's liaison officer, Holly Vomastek, Administrative Coordinator, at 860-439-2200 or firstname.lastname@example.org.
+For further general information, please contact the Tuition Exchange parent organization at 301-941-1827 or firstname.lastname@example.org.
+For specific information regarding Connecticut College’s Tuition Exchange program, please contact the program’s liaison officer, Stacey Flynn, Program Coordinator, at 860-439-2202 Stacey.email@example.com.

 How many awards are there?

-The number of awards varies from year to year depending on the quality and quantity of the Tuition Exchange applicants as well as the number of TE exports from Connecticut College.
-In recent years, one to four TE offers were made.
+The number of awards varies from year to year depending on the quality and quantity of the Tuition Exchange applicants as well as the number of Tuition Exchange exports from Connecticut College.
+In recent years, one to four Tuition Exchange offers were made.